holochain/docs-pages/src/pages/references/enable-holo.md

 Due to the security implications of multi-tenant conductors, `AdminWebsocket` (and some `AppWebsocket`) functionality is not directly exposed to Holo clients.
 Instead, this functionality is exposed indirectly via Holo WebSDK methods where appropriate.

+### Membrane proofs

+Holo strongly recommends that you implement a [**membrane proof**](/glossary/#membrane-proof) for production or long-running applications.
+This is a code that the user must supply on sign-up, allowing you to enforce access restrictions for an application's network and the data within it.

+However, membrane proofs also restrict Holo from running nodes to provide anonymous, read-only access to applications and high availablility for their networks.
+If you want to benefit from always-on nodes and read-only access while having membrane proofs, you will need to implement special "Holo-safe" logic that grants access to a special predefined membrane proof that they will always supply.
+(Currently, in the proof-of-concept stage, this is simply a zero-byte value, which will also give access to anyone who does _not_ supply a membrane proof, but does allow you to check for and reject attempts by those with a zero-byte membrane proof from writing data.
+This will be superseded by a more secure strategy by the time Holo reaches production-level maturity.)

+Implementing and checking a membrane proof, including read-only restrictions, is out of scope for this tutorial and further documentation will be published soon.

 ### Anonymous access

 Every function call to a coordinator zome must be signed, and a call will only be successful if there's a [capability grant](/glossary/#capability-grant) for it.
 Capability grants can be restricted to a particular keypair, a particular capability token, or unrestricted.